thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 parameter was calculated from the observations in comparison to the reference clear-sky model.
 The allowable range of variation is defined by the model-derived value of the parameter multiplied by a factor plus an offset.
-The factors and the offsets were determined empirically, by manually inspecting each filter's performance on selected days and adjusting them accordingly during an iterative process.
+The factors and the offsets were determined empirically by manually inspecting each filter's performance on selected days and adjusting them accordingly during an iterative process.
 The criteria are listed below, together with the range of values within which the